-Cynthia Keefe, PsyD, is a licensed clinical psychologist who specializes in conducting comprehensive psychoeducation and AD/HD evaluations as well as providing individual, family and group therapy services and parent coaching support.
+Cynthia Keefe, PsyD, is a licensed clinical psychologist who specializes in providing individual, family and group therapy services and parent coaching support.
 She also assists parents by serving as a child advocate both in the school system and within the medical community.

 Dr. Keefe received her undergraduate degree at Lafayette College and her Master’s degree in Applied Psychology at Fairfield University.
 She received her doctoral degree in Clinical Psychology from Long Island University, C.W.
 Post.
 In her spare time, Dr. Keefe enjoys spending time with her family, antiquing, visiting Cape Cod, and reading.